awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-input.md

 Input data and the manifest file must be stored in Amazon Simple Storage Service \(Amazon S3\)\.
 Each has specific storage and access requirements, as follows: :
 + The S3 bucket that contains the input data must be in the same AWS Region in which you are running Amazon SageMaker Ground Truth\.
 You must give Amazon SageMaker access to the data stored in the S3 bucket so that it can read it\.
 For more information about S3 buckets, see [ Working with Amazon S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html)\.
 + The manifest file must be in the same AWS Region as the data files, but it doesn't need to be in the same location as the data files\.
-It can be stored in any S3 bucket that is accessible to the AWS Identity and Access Management \(IAMIAM\) role that you assigned to Ground Truth when you created the labeling job\.
+It can be stored in any S3 bucket that is accessible to the AWS Identity and Access Management \(IAM\) role that you assigned to Ground Truth when you created the labeling job\.

 The manifest is a UTF\-8 encoded file where each line is a complete and valid JSON object\.
 Each line is delimited by a standard line break, \\n or \\r\\n\.
 Because each line must be a valid JSON object, you can't have unescaped line break characters\.
 For more information about data format, see [JSON Lines](http://jsonlines.org/)\.